Hyperfine-interaction limits polarization entanglement of photons from semiconductor quantum dots

 Since the spin-properties of InGaAs QDs can vary strongly from QD to QD due to atomistic disorder related to alloying and consequent inhomogenous strain and piezoelectric fields, it is desirable to measure the FSS-dependent fidelity for one single QD (QD1p).
 Such measurements have been formerly conducted on InGaAs QDs using magnetic, electric, and/or strain fields \cite{Hudson2007, bennett2010,Trotta2014,zhang2015,lettner2021} but only under non-resonant excitation, which may introduce additional entanglement-degrading effects.
-To eliminate this uncertainty we use TPE and tune $S$ using a microprocessed piezoelectric strain-tuning actuator~\cite{Huber2018}, as illustrated in Fig.~\ref{fig:sixleg}(a).
-The actuator allows the in-plane stress tensor in the QD structure to be manipulated by independently expanding or compressing three pairs of opposing ``legs" through the application of different voltages $\mathbf{V}=\left(V_{p1}, V_{p2}, V_{p3}\right)$ between the bottom contacts and the common ground-contact on top.
+To eliminate this uncertainty we use TPE and tune $S$ using a microprocessed piezoelectric strain-tuning actuator, as illustrated in Fig.~\ref{fig:sixleg}(a).
+This device allows the in-plane stress tensor in the QD structure to be manipulated by independently expanding or compressing three pairs of opposing ``legs" through the application of different voltages $\mathbf{V}=\left(V_{p1}, V_{p2}, V_{p3}\right)$ between the bottom contacts and the common ground-contact on top.
+The QD sample glued on the actuator was previously thinned down mechanically from 300 to \SI{30}{\micro m}, which still allows us to tune the FSS in a range of about \SI{5}{\micro eV}.
+The same kind of device was used in Ref. \cite{Huber2018}, where a fidelity of \SI{98}{\percent} was observed for LDE GaAs QDs.

 The green squares in Fig. \ref{fig:sixleg}(b) show the measured values of $f$ for different $S$, adjusted by varying $\mathbf{V}$.
 The red line shows the expected valued of $f$ according to Eq. \eqref{eq:fid} for $\sigma=0$.
 The blue dashed line, just like in the previous measurements, depicts the case for $\sigma=\SI{0.39}{\micro eV}$ ($T_2^*=\SI{1.7}{ns}$ \cite{Press2010, Gangloff2019}) and the filled blue area depicts the range of $f$ for the range of reported $T_2^*$ values.
-Again, all $f$ values lie well within the range predicted by Eq. \eqref{eq:rhok}, when considering the measured $T_1$, $k$ and varied $S$ of QD1p.
+Again, all $f$ values lie well within the range predicted by Eq. \eqref{eq:fid}, when considering the measured $T_1$, $k$ and varied $S$ of QD1p.

 To confirm the reliability of our fidelity measurements, which may be affected by polarization-altering effects in the used setup (Fig.~\ref{fig:fidelity}(a)), we performed a state tomography with 16 measurement bases on QD1p at the lowest value of $S=\SI{0.4(2)}{\micro eV}$, obtaining the density matrix $\rho_\text{T}$ shown in Fig.~\ref{fig:sixleg}(c) via the maximum-likelihood estimator \cite{James2001}.
 The fidelity calculated from $\rho_\text{T}$ is $f=0.85(1)$, the purity and the concurrence $C$ \cite{Wootters1998}, which are independent from a unitary rotation of the state, are calculated as 0.74(2) and 0.69(2), respectively.
 The slightly lower $f$ compared to the 0.89(1) obtained by the fidelity estimation could stem from the additional wave-plates required for the state tomography, which are known to induce slight state-mixing by the inhomogeneities in the birefringent material.
 For comparison, the density matrix from Eq.~\eqref{eq:rhok} is shown in Fig.~\ref{fig:sixleg}(d) using the measured values of $S$, $T_1$, and $k$.
 The value for the electron spin $T_2^*$ was estimated to $\SI{1.6}{ns}$ ($\sigma=\SI{0.41}{\micro eV}$) to match the $f=0.89$ measured using the fidelity estimation setup.